VeriorPies/MineCloud/minecloud_configuration_packages/CustomConfigurationPackageGuides.md

    - Commands are made of [CDK APIs](https://docs.aws.amazon.com/cdk/api/v2/)
    - Some useful APIs are:
      - [InitCommand](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.InitCommand.html) to execute Linux commands
-       - Checkout [this section](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) on the wiki for useful Linux commands.
+       - Check out [this section](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) on the wiki for useful Linux commands.
      - [InitFile.FromXXX](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.InitFile.html) to setup files
         - We can use these methods/classes to set up files from the local disk or with Web URLs.
         - Other than using this to setup files, we can also replace `minecloud_configs/server/server.zip` with a custom server file and set `DEPLOY_LOCAL_SERVER_EXECUTABLE` in `minecloud_configs/MineCloud-Configs.ts` to true.
 The `server.zip` will be extracted to `/opt/minecloud/server` after deployment.
 Commands in `custom-instance-init.ts` will be executed after the `server.zip` is extracted - this can be helpful if we need to grant execution permission to certain scripts in the `server.zip`.